 you urgently and determine if you need intravenous medications to

 prevent fluid buildup.
 Visit the American Heart Association for more information about these medications and how they can help:

 - Angiotensin receptor blockers (ARBs)

-Other treatments for Heart Failure include lifestyle changes such as reducing the salt in your diet and controlling other related conditions such as sleep apnea, diabetes and chronic obstructive pulmonary disease.
+Other treatments for heart failure include lifestyle changes like reducing salt intake and controlling other related conditions such as sleep apnea, diabetes and chronic obstructive pulmonary disease.

 Some content provided by The StayWell Company, LLC.